jackastley/InventiTrack-Prototype/README.md

+# InventiTrack
-# InventiTrack: a full stack data collection and visualisation web application
+## A full stack data collection and visualisation web application

 This prototype application was created to enable staff to track their data day-by-day productivity and wellbeing to gain insights into the factors that influence how they feel at work.